patzu/emailguard/README.md

 # EmailGuard

 **EmailGuard** is a Spring Boot application designed to process and validate email content based on predefined semantic rules.
-The application checks the provided email text against a set of rules (e.g., grammatical accuracy, semantic clarity, market impact, etc.), and returns the text with feedback on which parts of the content pass or breach the rules.
-Breached sections are highlighted in red, and suggestions for corrections are provided.
+The application checks the provided email text against a set of rules (e.g., grammatical accuracy, semantic clarity, potential risks, etc.), and returns the text with feedback on which parts of the content pass or breach the rules.
+Sections that breach the rules are highlighted in different colors (e.g., red for critical breaches, yellow for minor issues, and green for valid sections).
+Suggestions for corrections are also provided for problematic parts of the email.

 ## Features
 - Accepts email content as text via a RESTful API.
-- Processes the email content based on a predefined set of rules.
+- Processes email content based on a predefined set of rules.
-- Highlights sections of the email content that breach the rules using HTML tags (e.g., red for breaches, green for valid sections).
+- Highlights sections of the email content that breach the rules using HTML tags (e.g., red for breaches, yellow for risky, and green for safe).
-- Provides alternative suggestions for breached content.
+- Provides alternative suggestions for breached content in parentheses.
 - Flexible rule configuration via API, allowing dynamic updates to the rules set.
+- Integration with OpenAI API for advanced semantic analysis and text processing.

 ## Technologies Used
 - **Spring Boot**: For building the RESTful API and managing application logic.
-- **Spring Data JPA**: For database interactions, allowing persistence of rules and logs.
-- **H2 Database**: A lightweight in-memory database for development purposes.
 - **OpenAI API**: For advanced semantic analysis and text processing.
-- **JavaMailSender (optional)**: For sending processed emails (if needed).
 - **JUnit/Mockito**: For testing and mocking external dependencies.

 ## Getting Started